twolfson/if-i-were-to-build-a-startup-web-app/README.md

 ## Context
-NCX and I have decided to part ways.
-This will likely finalize at the end of May 2023.
+I've decided to leave NCX at the end of May 2023.

-I've had some lingering architectural questions that I feel would best be solved through exploration.
+I've had some lingering architectural questions (outside of NCX, but full-time focused) that I feel would best be solved through exploration.

-Additionally, the last time I publicly documented my architectural preferences and setup was through open sourcing Find Work in December 2019.
+The last time I publicly documented my architectural preferences was through open sourcing Find Work in December 2019.

-And as expected in hindsight, these have aged alright -- not bad but not great either.
+And as expected in hindsight, these have aged in a mixed manner (not bad but not great either).

 - https://github.com/findworkco/app
 - https://github.com/findworkco/scripts